-Dr Rajendra Prasad || Biography of 1st President of India
+Dr Rajendra Prasad: Biography of 1st President of India

-Dr Rajendra Prasad ,1st President of India born on 3 December 1884 in Bihar which is early called as Bengal Presidency.
-Rajendra Prasad was the very first President of republic and he hold office his from longest as compare to any other President form 1950 to 1962.He died at the age of 78 out of heart attack in Patna, Bihar, India.
+Dr Rajendra Prasad,1st President of India born on 3 December 1884 in Bihar which is early called as Bengal Presidency.
+Rajendra Prasad was the very first President of the republic and he held office his longest as compared to any other President from 1950 to 1962.
+He died at the age of 78 of a heart attack in Patna, Bihar, India.

-By profession he was a lawyer and an activist .He joined the Indian National congress because he was follower and supporter of Mahatma Gandhi and also became the president of the Indian National Congress and dedicated his life for Independence for India.
+By profession, he was a lawyer and an activist.
+He joined the Indian National Congress because he was a follower and supporter of Mahatma Gandhi and also became the president of the Indian National Congress and dedicated his life to Independence for India.

-Being a leader and supporter of Mahatma Gandhi Dr Rajendra Prasad was imprisoned during the Salt Satyagraha Andolan by the British officials twice once in 1931 and secondly during Quit India Movement in 1942.
+Being a leader and supporter of Mahatma Gandhi Dr Rajendra Prasad was imprisoned during the Salt Satyagraha Andolan by British officials twice once in 1931 and secondly during the Quit India Movement in 1942.

 In 1957, Now only once twice Dr Rajendra Prasad was re-elected as President and became the only president elected twice.
 He was the longest President about 12 years.
 At the end of his tenure, he left Congress and developed new guidelines for legislators who still followed it.

-Dr Rajendra Prasad was very important person and play a vital roll in the establishment of the Bihari Student Conference in 1906.He was the one who also become the one to frame our constitution of India.
-He died tragically on February 28, 1963 from a heart attack.
+Dr Rajendra Prasad was a very important person and played a vital role in the establishment of the Bihari Student Conference in 1906.
+He was the one who also became the one to frame our constitution of India.
+He died tragically on February 28, 1963, from a heart attack.

 Rajendra Prasad

 Rajendra Prasad is a landowner and wealthy Indian Kayastha, born in Zeradai in the Sivan district of Bihar.
 His father, Mahadev Sahay Srivastava, was an expert in Sanskrit and Persian languages.
 Her mother, Kamleshwari Devi, a devout woman, tells the story of Ramayana and Mahabharata to her children.
-Being youngest of all the family members he was loved most in the family.
-His sisters took his care because he was very attached to his mother and she died at very young age.
+Being the youngest of all the family members he was loved most in the family.
+His sisters took his care because he was very attached to his mother and she died at a very young age.

-Student life of Dr Rajendra Prasad
+Student Life Of Dr Rajendra Prasad

 When Dr Rajendra Prasad was five years old, his parents took him into the care of Maulawi, an Islamic scholar who studied Persian, Hindi, and arithmetic.
 He was sent to the local Chapra school after his primary education.
-When he was 12 years , he got married to Rajavanshi Devi.
+When he was 12 years old, he got married to Rajavanshi Devi.
 Then he studied with T.K. and his brother Mahendra Prasad.

-Gosh Academy 2 years in Patna.He received Rs 30 scholarship when he passed his entrance exam.
-He then get admission in the Presidential High School of Calcutta in 1902 as a science student.
-In March 1904 he passed the F.A and then he graduated and in March 1905 complete graduation with first division.
+Gosh Academy 2 years in Patna.
+He received a Rs 30 scholarship when he passed his entrance exam.
+He then got admission to the Presidential High School of Calcutta in 1902 as a science student.
+In March 1904 he passed the F. A and then he graduated and in March 1905 completed graduation with first division.

 He decided to devote himself to art and graduated from the University of Calcutta in December 1907 with a master’s degree in economics.
 There he and his brother lived at the Hindu Eden Hostel.
 A devoted student and community leader, he is a full member of the Dawn Society.

 Due to his responsibility for his family and education, he refused to join Indian civil society because his mother died at that time.
-Her younger sister was widowed at the early age of nineteen and was forced to return to home.
+Her younger sister was widowed at the early age of nineteen and was forced to return home.

 HIS CAREER AS A TEACHER

 Dr Rajendra Prasad has worked as a teacher in many educational institutions.
-After completing his MA in Economics, he became Professor and Director of English at Langat Singh College in Bihar Muzafarpur.
+After completing his MA in Economics, he became a Professor and Director of English at Langat Singh College in Bihar Muzaffarpur.
 Thereafter, he left college to study law and entered Ripon College (now Surendranath College of Law) in Calcutta.

 AS A LAWYER

 In 1916 he joined the Supreme Court of Bihar later Odisha.
 In 1917 he was appointed as a member of the Senate of the University of Patna and one of the first union members.
-He also works as a lawyer in Bagalpur, the famous silk city of Bihar.
+He also works as a lawyer in Bhagalpur, the famous silk city of Bihar.

 Leave a Comment